-At this level of validation, the staff reads the incarcerated person's behavior and articulates emotions and meanings that the person has not expressed.
+At this level of validation, the staff "reads" the incarcerated person's behavior and articulates emotions and meanings that the person has not expressed.
 This does not mean that the staff uses consequences of behavior as proof of intent.
-This allows the person to know that their responses to events are justifiable and for the person to know themself better than before.
+This allows the person to know that his or her responses to events are justifiable and for the person to know himor herself better than before.